 Teams of up to 4 people get a piece of cardstock to construct a paper plane.
 You can allow them time to research design options or rely on their ingenuity, but the goal is to construct a plane that will fly the farthest.

 Why we love it:

 If you do include research and development time, this exercise goes from team-building to process training.
 Essentially, if you have a good idea, research it, try it out, and then bring it to the team!

 6. Salt and pepper

 Good for: Communication

-This exercise forces each participant to try to communicate to another person in the way that makes sense to that person.
+This exercise forces each participant to try to communicate with another person in a way that makes sense to that person.
 An essential communication skill that’s remarkably difficult to master!

 How it works:

 - One person, usually the manager, writes a list of well-known pairs of things, like salt and pepper, peanut butter and jelly, day and night, yin and yang, etc.

 - Separate the pairs and write one of them on its own separate sheet of paper.